riannawash/LiftLab/README.md

 # LiftLab
-Currently working on the development of 'LiftLab,' a dynamic fitness database
+I am currently working on the development of 'LiftLab,' a dynamic fitness database

 Welcome to the LiftLab Fitness Database project!
 This project aims to revolutionize the way users discover and explore workout routines based on specific muscle groups.
 Whether you're a fitness enthusiast, trainer, or someone just getting started, liftlab is designed to provide an intuitive and comprehensive platform for finding the perfect exercises tailored to your needs.